DiddiZ/mtg-proxies/README.md

 - **Token support**
   The `tokens.py` tool appends the tokens created by the cards in a decklist to it, so you don't miss one accidentally.
 Caveat: This only works when Scryfall has the data on associated tokens.
 This is the case for cards printed or reprinted since Tenth Edition.

-- **ManaStack integration**
+- **ManaStack and Archidekt integration**
-  Directly use ManaStack deck ids input for many functions instead of local decklist files.
+  Directly use ManaStack and Archidekt deck ids as input for many functions instead of local decklist files.

+  Decks on Archidekt must be set to public to be read.

 ## Usage